peterchay88/Pig-Latin-Translator/readme.md

 This web app is designed to translate any english words or sentences into pig latin!
 Please keep in mind that this project as a whole is still in progress.

-The Pig latin translator web app was built using Python and the streamlit module.
-The web app is hosted via streamlit and can be found [here!](https://peterspiglatintranslator.streamlit.app/)

 #### Prerequisites
 - Python 3.11.4 (or higher)